chrisgeorge0911/AppleCodingTest/README.md

 Options available are using a C++ trie module which can be 30-100x faster according to the documentation.

 With some further thought, the algorithm for traversing the sentence could be made more efficient.

+Performance testing, and profiling would be performed to identify potential bottlenecks and areas of improvement in the system.

 ##Issues